On the Beach (1959 film): Production

 As in the novel, much of On the Beach takes place in Melbourne, close to the southernmost part of the Australian mainland.
 Principal photography took place from January 15 to March 27, 1959.
-The film was shot in Berwick, then a town outside Melbourne, and Frankston, described in the film as 45 minutes away from Melbourne.
-The scene where Peck meets Gardner as he arrives from Melbourne by rail was filmed on platform #1 of Frankston railway station, now rebuilt.
-A subsequent scene, where Peck and Gardner are transported by horse and buggy, was filmed in Young Street, Frankston.
-Some streets which were being built at the time in Berwick were named after people involved in the film.
-Two examples are Shute Avenue (Nevil Shute) and Kramer Drive (Stanley Kramer).
+The film was shot in Berwick and Frankston.
+Some streets under construction at the time in Berwick were named after people involved in the film, such as Shute Avenue (Nevil Shute) and Kramer Drive (Stanley Kramer).
+The film was one of several foreign productions in Australia in the late 1950s.

 The beach scenes were filmed at Canadian Bay Beach in Mount Eliza.
 The exterior of Peter and Mary's house was a real house in Mount Eliza.
 The General Post Office was used as the Department of the Navy building.
 Scenes were also filmed at Queenscliff High Light, the Shell Geelong Refinery, Melbourne Public Library, Flinders Street Station and Queen Victoria Memorial Hospital.

-Because Melbourne lacked conventional film studio facilities, the production leased the Melbourne Showgrounds from the Royal Agricultural Society of Victoria.
+Because Melbourne lacked conventional film-studio facilities, the production leased the Melbourne Showgrounds from the Royal Agricultural Society of Victoria.
 The pavilions and office buildings of the complex were converted to a studio.
 Sets for Julian's garage, the interior of Peter and Mary's house, the lighthouse and the Sawfish submarine interiors were constructed in the Government Pavilion.

-The "Australian Grand Prix" in the novel had the racing sequences filmed at Riverside Raceway in California and at Phillip Island Grand Prix Circuit, home to the present-day Australian Motorcycle Grand Prix, located near Cowes at Phillip Island.
-These scenes include an array of late-1950s sports cars, including examples of the Jaguar XK150 and Jaguar D-Type, Porsche 356, Mercedes-Benz 300 SL "Gullwing", AC Ace, Chevrolet Corvette, Swallow Doretti and the "Chuck Porter Special", a customized Mercedes 300SL built by Hollywood body shop owner Chuck Porter.
-The cars were driven by a list of notable 1950s to 1960s west-coast racers, including Ken Miles and Chuck Stevenson.
+The Australian Grand Prix racing sequences were filmed at Riverside Raceway in California and at Phillip Island Grand Prix Circuit.
+These scenes include an array of late-1950s sportscars, including examples of the Jaguar XK150 and Jaguar D-Type, Porsche 356, Mercedes-Benz 300 SL "Gullwing", AC Ace, Chevrolet Corvette, Swallow Doretti and the Chuck Porter Special, a customized Mercedes 300SL.
+The cars were driven by notable racers such as Ken Miles and Chuck Stevenson.